jsacob/NeovimSetup/README.md

 - `leader + w` writes to the file
 - `leader + q` writes to the file and quits
+- `leader + x` force quits the file saving nothing
 - `leader + f` prompts the replace all search
 - `leader + e` opens fzf for file finding
 - `leader + h` opens a local web MD viewer
+- `leader + t` opens a terminal which has NORMAL & INSERT mode + neovim keys

 ### Quick on using coc for lsp + extensive snippets